Parallel transport on matrix manifolds and Exponential Action: Introduction

-The framework to derive this formula is also applicable to manifolds related to Stiefel manifolds, giving us a new parallel transport formula for flag manifolds with the canonical metric and recovering the known formula for Grassmann manifolds.
+The framework to derive this formula also applies to manifolds related to Stiefel manifolds, giving us a new parallel transport formula for flag manifolds with the canonical metric and recovering the known formula for Grassmann manifolds.

+As explained, this result is based on the observation that transport in directions tangent to a Stiefel submanifold (similar to a great circle) could be done efficiently by solving an equivalent problem that is reduced in dimension and is called \emph{baby problem} in \cite[chapter 5]{Rentmee}, while transport in directions orthogonal to this submanifold could be done by matrix exponential.
+This observation may apply to other families of manifolds.

+The \emph{baby problem} is solved by lifting to a matrix Lie group.
+This solution generalizes to matrix Lie groups and homogeneous spaces equipped with a \emph{deformation metric} \cite{Cheeger1973,Jensen,DAZ}.
+In particular, given a Lie group $\rG$ with a bi-invariant pseudo-Riemannian metric represented by a symmetric bilinear form on its Lie algebra $\fg$ and a Lie subalgebra $\fa\subset\fg$ such that the bilinear form is nondegenerate when restricted to $\fa$, if we replace the metric on $\fa$ with another bi-invariant metric then the resulting metric is naturally reductive.
+The geodesic equation and geodesics are explicit, while parallel transport could be computed by exponential action.
+The replacement metric on $\fa$ is often a scalar multiple of the original metric.
+In some examples, we can change the sign of the metric on $\fa$, modifying the bi-invariant pseudo-Riemannian metric on $\fg$ to a naturally reductive Riemannian one, as in the case of $\GL(n)$ in \cite{VAV} and \cref{sec:GL}.

+For a homogeneous manifold $\rG/\rK$ with $\rG$ equipped with a deformation metric, we give a general condition in \cref{theo:hornatural} for the manifold $\rG/\rK$ to be also naturally reductive, with geodesics and parallel transport computable by exponential action.

-We also show the expression of parallel transport in terms of exponential action is {\it applicable to a larger class of matrix groups and certain quotient spaces}.
-We denote the relevant subspaces {\it transposable subspaces}, a property that in the Lie group literature is denoted reductivity but that we here use in the matrix context to obtain closed-form geodesics and parallel transport.
-With this result, we show explicit parallel transport formulas for this family of metrics for the {\it generalized linear groups}, and the {\it special orthogonal groups}.
-While not discussed here, the {\it symplectic Lie algebra} \cite{Fiori} is transposable, thus the results here also apply to symplectic groups.
+With this result, we show explicit parallel transport formulas for this family of metrics for the {\it general linear groups} and the {\it special orthogonal groups}.
+While not discussed here, the results also apply to \emph{symplectic groups} \cite{Fiori}.
+In particular, the Euclidean embedded metric of Stiefel manifolds and $\GL(n)$ with the Frobenius metric \cite{Edelman_1999,VAV} are naturally reductive.
+While instances of this result are already known in the literature \cite{DAZ,VMSil,ExtCurveStiefel}, the explicit ODE for parallel transport, based on \cite{SmithThesis,ExtCurveStiefel} and the observation that certain tractable Riemannian metrics on non compact groups could be considered a deformation of the pseudo-Riemannian trace form is novel.

+The nondegeneracy of the trace form as a bi-invariant metric is guaranteed if we restrict to Lie subalgebras that are equal to their own transpose, such as $\oo(n)$ or the full $n\times n$ matrix algebra, as opposed to the algebra of upper triangular matrices.